marvinGitHub/object-storage/Readme.md

 - Objects are stored once; all occurrences become references.
 - Deeply nested arrays/objects are handled uniformly.

+### Dynamic properties

+If a class should allow dynamic attributes, it must be marked with `#[AllowDynamicProperties]`.

+This is relevant for PHP 8.2 and newer, where dynamic properties are deprecated by default.

+When using the standard hydration strategy, missing this attribute can cause a `DynamicPropertiesNotAllowedException` to be thrown if undefined properties are assigned at runtime.

+Add this attribute only to classes that are intentionally meant to accept undefined properties.

 ## Viewer UI

 - A simple read-only viewer is included to browse stored objects.